Class of 2020 / 2021

 Peter Chauvel, Canada is a project manager for Common Seas, overseeing the Clean Blue Alliance program.
 Previously, he worked as a strategy consultant for NewForesight, a sustainable strategy consultancy, and as a commercial fisher on Canada's west coast.
 He has Master's degrees from the Norwegian School of Economics and from the Ivey Business school in Management of International Business and Business Administration and Economics, specialized in Energy, Natural Resources, and the Environment.
 He has been named a Young Global Leader by the Sustainable Ocean Alliance and is working with social enterprises in Canada to create solutions to distribute food to those affected by COVID-19.
 He is also working to plan the Decade of Ocean Science for Sustainable Development, as a representative of Early Career Ocean Professionals.

 Faggy Chibanga, Zambia

-Alex Clark, Great Britain is a DPhil student in the Department of Geography and the Environment at Oxford University.
+Alex Clark, United Kingdom is a DPhil student in the Department of Geography and the Environment at Oxford University.
 His research focuses on the role of state-owned enterprises in the low-carbon transition and management of stranded asset risks, with a focus on China.
 As Director of the GeoAsset Project, Alex is also working to develop open-source asset-level data across carbon-intensive sectors.
 Previously, Alex was an Analyst at the Climate Policy Initiative, covering topics including alignment of development finance with the Paris Agreement, low-carbon transport, and tracking of climate finance flows.
 Alex is a former Henry Fellow at Harvard University.
 He holds an MSc (Global Governance and Diplomacy) from Oxford University, and a BA (Hons) in Philosophy, Politics and Economics from Warwick University.
 He is Senior Advisor (Youth Financing) to SDSN Youth.